Command layer

 A command layer for short decision cycles

-RUISA DOD is built for rapid coordination under changing conditions rather than retrospective reporting or passive dashboard review.
-The public layer shows outcomes and command value, not the protected internal decision architecture.
+RUISA DOD is designed for rapid coordination under changing conditions rather than retrospective reporting or passive dashboard review.
+The public layer shows doctrine, purpose, and command value, not the internal decision architecture.

 Decision focus: what needs action now, by whom, and in what order

-Operational value: earlier risk visibility and fewer coordination delays
+Operational value: potential for earlier risk visibility and reduced coordination delay

-Leadership outcome: safer flow, clearer ownership, faster execution
+Leadership outcome: safer flow awareness, clearer ownership, and faster coordination

 Time to absorb: one to two minutes for executive orientation